tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 ```

 <p>
-  Resource: The resource &#8220;https://graph.windows.net&#8221; is the Azure AD directory (which no documentation I read anywhere made particularly clear).
-I had a lot of confusion about this from early on because the documentation is just a little too generic for it&#8217;s own good.
+  Resource: The resource “https://graph.windows.net” is the Azure AD directory (which no documentation I read anywhere made particularly clear).
+I had a lot of confusion about this from early on because the documentation is just a little too generic for it's own good.
 </p>

 <p>